Anna-Liisa Bezrodny

-Anna-Liisa Bezrodny (born on 10 September 1981 Moscow) is an Estonian/Finnish violinist.
+Anna-Liisa Bezrodny (born 10 September 1981) is an Estonian/Finnish violinist.

+Bezrodny was born in Moscow, Soviet Union, to Russian violinist and music pedagogue Igor Bezrodny and Estonian violinist Mari Tampere.
+She is of Estonian, Georgian, Russian and Jewish descent, and she speaks four native languages.
+She grew up in Finland, where her parents worked as teachers.

-She has studied violin at Sibelius Academy and Guildhall School of Music and Drama in London.
+At the age of nine, she began studying violin at the Sibelius Academy in Helsinki, Finland, and later continued at the Guildhall School of Music and Drama in London.

 She is a member of Estonian Association of Professional Musicians.

 Awards

 She has won many awards around the world: